National Association for the Education of Young Children: Policy and advocacy

 NAEYC encourages its supporters to be informed of current issues and legislation that affect the lives of young children.
 At the NAEYC Children's Champions Action Center, individuals can find information about the federal legislative process, learn how to contact members of Congress, and see the daily agenda for the House and the Senate.

-NAEYC believes that our nation is at a crossroads.
-An integrated system of early childhood care and education that includes comprehensive approaches that directly involve families and communities in program design, implementation, and evaluation must be developed.
-NAEYC believes Americans can invest now in our children and families and enjoy long-term savings, with a more vibrant nation of healthy, achieving children and more stable families.
-Or, they can fail to make the investment and pay the price: increased delinquency, greater educational failures, lowered productivity, less economic competitiveness, and fewer adults prepared to be effective, loving parents to the next generation of children.
+NAEYC aims to develop an integrated system of early childhood care and education that includes comprehensive approaches that directly involve families and communities in program design, implementation, and evaluation with the goal that Americans can invest now in our children and families and enjoy long-term savings, with a more vibrant nation of healthy, achieving children and more stable families.

 Federal, state and local government, communities, parents, and the private sector must share in the responsibility of ensuring the well-being of children and families.

 In order to keep the programs going, NAEYC members must pay dues for funding of the programs they run.